 Don’t be one of those people who think you can watch a few short videos on Youtube and you will trade like a pro.

 Make sure to do your homework though.
-There are lost of bad training courses out there.
+There are lots of bad training providers.
 Choose well.

 Use effective trading methods

 Don’t fall into the trap of solely relying on Technical trading systems or strategies.
 In our opinion, trading without the Fundamentals is like riding a car blindfolded.

 It doesn’t matter how good your car is, driving with a blindfold is a bad idea.